holepunchto/hyperbee/README.md

 By returning `true` it will delete the value, otherwise it won't.

-It only receives one arg: `prev` which is the current node entry.
+It receives one argument: `prev` - the current node entry at the specified key being deleted.

 ```js
 // This won't get deleted